smurphos/cinnamox_theme_master/files/README.md

 ## Installation

-Install via Cinnamon's Themes app or download from Cinnamon Spices and unzip into your `~/.themes` directory.
+Install via Cinnamon's Themes module in Cinnamon settings or download from Cinnamon Spices and unzip into your `~/.themes` directory.

-Select the Cinnamox theme as your Desktop, Controls and Window Borders in the Cinnamon Themes app.
+Select the Cinnamox theme as your Desktop, Controls and Window Borders in the Cinnamon Themes module.

 To allow the GTK2, GTK3 and Metacity1 themes to apply to GUI apps running as root run this command in your terminal after installation to create symlinks to user themes in the system theme directory.